bobye/100_NewMetho_CSPaper/README.md

 # 100_NewMetho_CSPaper
 100 new methodological papers in computer science (which has not yet, maybe, appeared in standard textbooks).
+The selection has been very mathematics or methodology flavored.
+Suggestions are welcomed (just send a pull request).

 Current Counts: **93**
 ## Mathematics and Statistics